 He paid them to do it according to them.

-The grand jury found they were telling the truth, and they indicted Smollett on sixteen felony counts of setting up this whole thing, both to promote uh himself, according to the brothers in their lawsuit.
+The grand jury found they were telling the truth, and they indicted Smollett on 16 felony counts of setting up this whole thing, both to promote himself, according to the brothers in their lawsuit.

-So he set this thing up to cause the international outrage it's caused, didn't think that he would be able to do that.
+So he set this thing up to cause the international outrage it was caused.

 You don't sound like a criminal defense attorney here.

-I mean, I'm I would think you're laying out the case of the prosecution, but it seems overwhelming.
+I mean, I would think you're laying out the case of the prosecution, but it seems overwhelming the evidence.

-The evidence um and uh what I don't understand is I mean, he just digs deeper.
+And what I don't understand is, I mean, he just digs deeper.

-If if he did this, let's just uh assume for a second he did all of this and these brothers are telling the truth, and he's not telling the truth, and what we saw on the videotape is true.
+If he did this, let's just assume for a second he did all of this and these brothers are telling the truth and he's not telling the truth and what we saw on the videotape is true.

-Um why would somebody dig down this deep and why after a grand jury indicted based on that evidence, would the prosecutor just say, Never mind?
+Why would somebody dig down this deep and why after a grand jury indicted based on that evidence, would the prosecutor just say, never mind?

 First of all, I've never seen a prosecutor do something like this.